-The Complainant engaged the Adviser for assistance in submitting an Expression of Interest to INZ and an application for residence under the Skilled Migrant Category.
+The Complainant engaged the Adviser for assistance in submitting an Expression of Interest to INZ and subsequently an application for residence under the Skilled Migrant Category.

-The Complainant paid the Adviser a total of \$2,500 for his services in two instalments in July 2017.
+The Complainant paid the Adviser a total of \$4,000 for his services in two instalments in October and November 2016.
+The Complainant advises that he was not provided a written agreement in respect of the Adviser's services.

 It appears the Adviser did not meet his obligations under clause 18(a) of the Code of Conduct 2014, by failing to ensure that a written agreement was provided to the Complainant, once he decided to proceed.
-Alternatively, the Adviser's failure to provide a written agreement may have been related to his medical issues and deteriorating health, and therefore may amount to Incapacity rather than a breach of clause 18(a) of the Code of Conduct 2014.